jeffykle/linkedlistpractice/README.md

 	- Current will automatically be set to the new node when insterting a node.
 The Current Node is represented in orange.
 	- Previous and Next nodes will remain null unless you change their values.
 They are represented by "P" and "N", respectively.

-- The app uses async Javascript requests to the Flask server to modify the list in Python and retrieve JSON data about the list.
+- The app uses ajax Javascript requests to the Flask server to modify the list in Python and retrieve JSON data about the list.

 ## Caveats